 Some flywheels are perimeter weighted, enabling them to generate superior inertia, which diminishes the StairMaster effect during the pedal stroke, making the overall ride much smoother.
 Also, the weight of the flywheels adds to the overall weight of the bike, enhancing its stability.

-Most indoor cycling bikes feature solid, heavy frames meant to support intense pedaling without wobbling or moving.
-Designs differ from a model to another and from a manufacturer to another.
+Most indoor cycling bikes feature solid, heavy frames to support intense pedaling without wobbling or moving.
+Designs differ from one model to another and from one manufacturer to another.
 However, there are a few aspects that you should know.
-They should feature a one-piece frame, as these are more solid.
-The bases should have levelers to ensure they provide maximum stability even if the bike isn’t on a level surface.
+First, they should feature a one-piece frame, which is more solid.
+The bases should have levelers to ensure maximum stability even if the bike isn’t on a level surface.
 Also, since most indoor cycling bikes are heavy, make sure they have transport wheels.

 First of all, indoor cycling bikes are not for comfort.
 Indoor cycling bikes are for sweating and heavy training.
 Nonetheless, they must provide an adequate posture for your training and enough comfort so that your training sessions don’t turn into a nightmare.
 So, the main comfort factors are the seat, handlebars, and various amenities.
 If you’re looking for superior comfort on a stationary bike, it’s best to have a look at upright or recumbent bikes.